nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/locator_tag/README.rst

          * Critically low battery level (battery replacement needed soon) - The battery level is higher than or equal to 0% and less than or equal to 10%.

       Button 3:
+         When pressed during the application bootup, resets the accessory to its default factory settings.

+         The triggered action varies depending on how long the button was held:

+            * From 0 to 3 seconds:

-         A short press requests the FMDN subsystem to enable the identification mode for five minutes.
+              Requests the FMDN subsystem to enable the identification mode for five minutes.
               This timeout value is defined by the :kconfig:option:`CONFIG_DULT_ID_READ_STATE_TIMEOUT` Kconfig option according to the DULT specification requirements.

+            * From 3 to 7 seconds:

-         A long press (>3 s) enables the recovery mode for one minute as defined by the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN_READ_MODE_FMDN_RECOVERY_TIMEOUT` Kconfig option.
+              Enables the recovery mode for one minute as defined by the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN_READ_MODE_FMDN_RECOVERY_TIMEOUT` Kconfig option.

-         When pressed during the application bootup, resets the accessory to default factory settings.
+            * From 7 seconds or more:

+              Enables the DFU mode for five minutes.

    .. group-tab:: Thingy:53